okta/okta.github.io/_source/_posts/2018-01-30-build-secure-todo-app-vuejs-aspnetcore.md

 You’re all done building components!
 It’s time to add some state management and authentication.
 First, I’ll explain what state management is and why it’s useful.

 ### Add Vuex for state management
-Components are a great way to break up your app into manageable pieces, but when you start passing data between many components, it can be hard to keep all of that data in sync.
+Components are a great way to break up your app into manageable pieces, but when you start passing data between many components, it becomes hard to keep all of that data in sync.

 The [Vuex](https://vuex.vuejs.org/) library helps solve this problem by creating a **store** that holds data in a central place.
 Then, any of your components can get the data they need from the store.
 Bonus: if the data in the store changes, all your components get the updated data immediately!